leec94/cissp-notes/isc2-study-guide-seventh-edition/README.md

 - can use any unlicensed frequencies: 900MHz, 2.4GHz, or 5 GHz.
 Signal is rarely encrypted so eavesdropping is easy with a frequency scanner.

 #### Mobile Devices

+- suggestions
+  - keep nonessential information off portable devices
+  - run a firewall and antivirus product if available
+  - keep the system locked and/or encrypted if possible
+  - check that all desired security features are operating as expected on any device allowed to connect o the organization's network

+### LAN Technologies

+#### Ethernet

+- _ethernet_:

+#### Token Ring

+#### FDDI